awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-snapshot.md

 ## Multi\-volume snapshots<a name="ebs-create-snapshot-multi-volume"></a>

-You can create multi\-volume snapshots, which are point\-in\-time snapshots for all EBS volumes attached to an EC2 instance\.
-You can also create lifecycle policies to automate the creation and retention of multi\-volume snapshots\.
-For more information, see [Amazon Data Lifecycle Manager](snapshot-lifecycle.md)\.
+You can create multi\-volume snapshots, which are point\-in\-time snapshots for all, or some, of the volumes attached to an instance\.

+By default, when you create multi\-volume snapshots from an instance, Amazon EBS creates snapshots of all the volumes \(root and data \(non\-root\)\) that are attached to the instance\.
+However, you can choose to create snapshots of a subset of the volumes that are attached to the instance\.

+You can tag your multi\-volume snapshots as you would a single volume snapshot\.
+We recommend you tag your multiple volume snapshots to manage them collectively during restore, copy, or retention\.
+You can also choose to automatically copy tags from the source volume to the corresponding snapshots\.
+This helps you to set the snapshot metadata, such as access policies, attachment information, and cost allocation, to match the source volume\.

 After the snapshots are created, each snapshot is treated as an individual snapshot\.
 You can perform all snapshot operations, such as restore, delete, and copy across Regions or accounts, just as you would with a single volume snapshot\.
-You can also tag your multi\-volume snapshots as you would a single volume snapshot\.
-We recommend you tag your multiple volume snapshots to manage them collectively during restore, copy, or retention\.

 Multi\-volume, crash\-consistent snapshots are typically restored as a set\.
 It is helpful to identify the snapshots that are in a crash\-consistent set by tagging your set with the instance ID, name, or other relevant details\.
-You can also choose to automatically copy tags from the source volume to the corresponding snapshots\.
-This helps you to set the snapshot metadata, such as access policies, attachment information, and cost allocation, to match the source volume\.

 After creating your snapshots, they appear in your EC2 console created at the exact point\-in\-time\.